jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-28-beam-local-dev-1/index.md

 authors:
   - JaehyeonKim
 images: []
-description: The data build tool (dbt) is a popular data transformation tool for data warehouse development.
-Moreover, it can be used for data lakehouse development thanks to open table formats such as Apache Iceberg, Apache Hudi and Delta Lake. dbt supports key AWS analytics services and I wrote a series of posts that discuss how to utilise dbt with Redshift, Glue, EMR on EC2, EMR on EKS, and Athena.
-Those posts focus on platform integration, however, they do not show realistic ETL scenarios.
-In this series of posts, we discuss practical data warehouse/lakehouse examples including ETL orchestration with Apache Airflow.
-As a starting point, we develop a dbt project on PostgreSQL using fictional pizza shop data in this post.
+description: Apache Beam and Apache Flink are open-source frameworks for parallel, distributed data processing at scale.
+Flink has DataStream and Table/SQL APIs and the former has more capacity to develop sophisticated data streaming applications.
+The DataStream API of PyFlink, Flink’s Python API, however, is not as complete as its Java counterpart, and it doesn’t provide enough capability to extend when there are missing features in Python.
+On the other hand, Apache Beam supports more possibility to extend and/or customise its features.
+In this series of posts, we discuss local development of Apache Beam pipelines using Python.
+In Part 1, a basic Beam pipeline is introduced, followed by demonstrating how to utilise Jupyter notebooks for interactive development.
+It also covers Beam SQL and Beam DataFrames examples on notebooks.
+In subsequent posts, we will discuss batch and streaming pipeline development and concludes with illustrating unit testing of existing pipelines.
 ---

-[Apache Beam](https://beam.apache.org/) and [Apache Flink](https://flink.apache.org/) are popular tools for unified batch and stream data processing.
-I spent quite some time teaching myself PyFlink (Python API of Apache Flink) last year and found the Python API is rather limited compared to the Java API.
-This year I had a chance to learn data engineering on Google Compute Cloud (GCP) and become aware of the potential of Apache Beam for data streaming development in Python.
+[Apache Beam](https://beam.apache.org/) and [Apache Flink](https://flink.apache.org/) are open-source frameworks for parallel, distributed data processing at scale.
+Flink has DataStream and Table/SQL APIs and the former has more capacity to develop sophisticated data streaming applications.
+The DataStream API of PyFlink, Flink's Python API, however, is not as complete as its Java counterpart, and it doesn't provide enough capability to extend when there are missing features in Python.
+Recently I had a chance to look through Apache Beam and found it supports more possibility to extend and/or customise its features.

+In this series of posts, we discuss local development of Apache Beam pipelines using Python.
+In *Part 1*, a basic Beam pipeline is introduced, followed by demonstrating how to utilise Jupyter notebooks for interactive development.
+Several notebook examples are covered including [Beam SQL](https://beam.apache.org/documentation/dsls/sql/overview/) and [Beam DataFrames](https://beam.apache.org/documentation/dsls/dataframes/overview/).
+Batch pipelines will be developed in *Part 2*, and we use pipelines from [GCP Python DataFlow Quest](https://github.com/GoogleCloudPlatform/training-data-analyst/tree/master/quests/dataflow_python) while modifying them to access local resources only.
+Each batch pipeline has two versions with/without SQL.
 Beam doesn't have its own processing engine and Beam pipelines are executed on a runner such as Apache Flink, Apache Spark, or Google Cloud Dataflow instead.
-Therefore Flink will still be quite important because the Flink Runner supports [a wide range of features](https://beam.apache.org/documentation/runners/capability-matrix/) both in batch and streaming context.
+We will use the [Flink Runner](https://beam.apache.org/documentation/runners/flink/) for deploying streaming pipelines as it supports [a wide range of features](https://beam.apache.org/documentation/runners/capability-matrix/) especially in streaming context.
+In *Part 3*, we will discuss how to set up a local Flink cluster as well as a local Kafka cluster for data source and sink.
+A streaming pipeline with/without Beam SQL will be built in *Part 4*, and this series concludes with illustrating unit testing of existing pipelines in *Part 5*.

 * [Part 1 Pipeline, Notebook, SQL and DataFrame](#) (this post)
 * Part 2 Batch Pipelines